qax-os/excelize/README.md

-* Excelize

 ![Excelize](./excelize.png "Excelize")

+# Excelize

-** Introduction
+## Introduction

 Excelize is a library written in pure Golang and providing a set of function that allow you to write to and read from XLSX files.
+The full API docs can be viewed using go’s built in documentation tool, or online at [godoc.org](https://godoc.org/github.com/Luxurioust/excelize).

-** Basic Usage
+## Basic Usage

-*** Installation
+### Installation

 ```
-go get github.com/luxurioust/excelize
+go get github.com/Luxurioust/excelize
 ```

-*** Create XLSX files
+### Create XLSX files

 Here is a minimal example usage that will create XLSX file.